pamoroso/stringscope/README.md

 returns a list of the strings of at least `MIN.LEN` characters read from `STREAM`.
 The function assumes the input stream is already open.

+## Release history

+See the [list of releases](https://github.com/pamoroso/stringscope/releases) for notes on the changes in each version.

 ## Learn more

 - [Stringscope project updates](https://write.as/paoloamoroso/tag:stringscope)
 - [`strings`](https://en.wikipedia.org/wiki/Strings_(Unix))
 - [Medley Interlisp](https://interlisp.org)

+## Author

+Stringscope is developed by [Paolo Amoroso](https://github.com/pamoroso).

+## License

+This code is distributed under the MIT license, see the `LICENSE` file.